 - Photographs or other visual presentations depicting vertebrate animals in surgical techniques, dissections, necropsies or other lab procedures

 Any apparatus deemed unsafe by the Scientific Review Committee or the Display and Safety Committee (for example, large vacuum tubes or dangerous ray-generating devices, empty tanks that previously contained combustible liquids or gases, pressurized tanks, etc.)

 - Soil or waste samples if permanently encased in a slab of acrylic

-- Postal addresses, World Wide Web and email addresses, telephone numbers, and fax numbers (of the finalist only) should be listed in journal or required forms only.
+- Postal addresses, World Wide Web and email addresses, telephone numbers, and fax numbers of the finalist only — in journal or on required forms only

 - Any apparatus with unshielded belts, pulleys, chains or moving parts with tension or pinch points — if for display only and not operated

 - Any apparatus producing temperatures that will cause physical burns if inadequately insulated.

 - – they are not deemed offensive or inappropriate

 - – they are photographs or visual depictions of the finalist doing the project.
 (Not a portrait; you want the focus on the science, not the researcher!)

 - – they are photographs of human subjects for which signed consent forms are at the project or in the booth